claudiogreco/frontiers2023/README.md

 The source code integrates two repositories:
 * https://github.com/hawkrobe/continual-adaptation: we used their listener architecture and context loader and we developed our scripts for the interactive setup between speaker and listener models starting from the scripts they wrote for their interactive setup between speaker / listener models and humans.
 The "models" folder in our repository includes files from the "models" folder in their repository.
 The files we edited from their repository show the "custom_" prefix in their name.
 * https://github.com/yunjey/pytorch-tutorial/tree/master/tutorials/03-advanced/image_captioning: in order to train the listener architecture with our pre-training dataset, we used their training code.
 The files from their repository are in "image_captioning".
 We also used the model pre-trained by them on MS-COCO for our expert listener, whose weights are stored in the "data/models/listener" folder.
 * https://github.com/reubenharry/Recurrent-RSA: we used their speaker model which implements Rational Speech Act (RSA) for the generation of pragmatic captions.
-The files from their repository are stored in "bayesian_agents" and "recurrent_rsa".
+The files from their repository are stored in the "bayesian_agents" and "recurrent_rsa" folders.

 ## Environment setup
 Run the following commands: